The 1914 Sealing Disaster

 The group spent the next day and night trying to reach the Newfoundland, but without luck.
 Some men, delirious, walked into the frigid waters and drowned; others were pulled back onto the ice by their companions, but often died within minutes.
 Westbury and Abram Kean, meanwhile, each believed the sealers were safely aboard the other man’s ship.
 Communication between the two vessels was impossible because the Newfoundland was not carrying wireless equipment.
 The steamer’s owner, A.J.
 Harvey and Company, had removed the ship’s wireless because it had failed to result in larger catches during previous seasons.
 The firm was interested in the radio only as a means of improving the hunt’s profitability and did not view it as a safety device.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-115 16.04.038), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+115 16.04.038), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 It was not until the morning of April 2 that Westbury Kean, surveying the floes through his binoculars, spotted his men crawling and staggering across the ice.
 Desperate to help, but lacking any flares, Kean improvised a distress signal to alert other vessels within the fleet.
 Soon, crewmen from the SS Bellaventure were on the ice with blankets, food, and drink.
 The Stephano and SS Florizel also helped in the search.
 Of the 77 men who died on the ice, rescuers found only 69 bodies; the remaining eight had likely fallen into the water.
 The survivors were brought to St. John’s for medical care, where another man, John Keels, also died from his ordeal on the ice.